-The Notes are senior, unsecured obligations of the Company and will bear interest at a rate of 0.25% per year.
-Interest will accrue from August 10, 2021 and will be payable semiannually in arrears on February 15 and August 15 of each year, beginning on February 15, 2022, and the principal amount of the Notes will not accrete.
+The Notes are senior, unsecured obligations of the Company and bear interest at a rate of 0.25% per year.
+Interest will accrue from August 10, 2021 and is payable semiannually in arrears on February 15 and August 15 of each year, beginning on February 15, 2022, and the principal amount of the Notes will not accrete.
 The Notes will mature on August 15, 2026, unless earlier redeemed, repurchased, or converted in accordance with the terms of the Notes.

-Holders may convert all or any portion of their Notes, in multiples of \$1,000 principal amount at the option of the holder (i) prior to the close of business on the business day immediately preceding May 15, 2026, only upon satisfaction of certain conditions and during certain periods specified below, and (ii) on or after May 15, 2026, at any time until the close of business on the second scheduled trading day immediately preceding the maturity date:
+Holders may convert all or any portion of their Notes, in multiples of \$1,000 principal amount at the option of the holder (i) on or after May 15, 2026, at any time until the close of business on the second scheduled trading day immediately preceding the maturity date, and (ii) prior to the close of business on the business day immediately preceding May 15, 2026, only upon satisfaction of certain conditions and during certain periods specified as follows: